 River Ice Advisory

-The breakup of the Peace River ice cover is expected between Friday April 2, and Sunday April 4.
-Satellite imagery located the Peace River ice front at km 361 on March 28 at 7:10 MST.
-This location is approximately 35 km upstream of the Highway 2 bridge in the Town of Peace River.
-The ice in between the ice front and TPR remains intact, and river breakup is at this time is primarily thermally driven, with the ice melting in place from upstream to downstream.
-No large scale shifting of the ice cover has yet occurred.
+The thermal breakup of the Peace River ice cover is expected through the Town of Peace River (TPR) today, March 28.
+The ice front was located by ground observers at km 393.4 at 7:40 MST on March 28.
+This location is approximately 2 km upstream of the Highway 2 bridge in the Town of Peace River.
+The ice front is expected to continue its steady thermal retreat downstream of TPR.

 Additional information including reports, observation maps and satellite images, is available from Alberta Environment and Parks at: https://rivers.alberta.ca/.